sarauniverse/PhotoGallery/README.md

 Together with LazyVerticalGrid, Glide and, OkHttp, the scrolling is made smoother.

 **Note** You may notice slight lagging of scrolling when the app is installed with debug enabled.
 The reason is due to the debugging tools of Jetpack Compose.
 More details are provided [here](https://developer.android.com/jetpack/compose/performance).
 So, it is recommended to take a release build to see the performance.
+**Note** Although, the data from [GET] https://jsonplaceholder.typicode.com/photos is sufficient to load photo details view, I have also used [GET] https://jsonplaceholder.typicode.com/photos/{id} for demonstration purpose.

 ### 6. Implement unit tests and instrumentation tests
 Unit test for the Repository class and Instrumentation test for the View model classes have been implemented.